xavierfoucrier/instacam/DOCUMENTATION.md

 Return: `Nothing`
 Default: `null`

-Unsupported is a callback method **called when a browser doesn't support getUserMedia or requestAnimationFrame features**.
+Unsupported is a callback method **called when a browser doesn't support a required API** to properly work.
 You can override the default method of Instacam by adding your own function here.

 Methods